When Will College Students Get the Coronavirus Vaccine?

 Polls show that about one-third of college-aged Americans do not want to get the new COVID-19 vaccine.

 Young people and people of color are both more likely to distrust the vaccine than other demographic groups.
-According to Pew Research Center, in November less than half of Black respondents said they would definitely or probably get vaccinated, compared to 61% of white respondents.
-The incoming Biden administration has called vaccinating people of color a top priority.
+In November, less than half of Black respondents said they would definitely or probably get vaccinated, compared to 61% of white respondents.
+Meanwhile, the Biden administration has called vaccinating people of color a top priority.

 Will Colleges Require the Coronavirus Vaccine?

-But when colleges are able to offer vaccines to the larger campus community, will they also require them?
+When colleges are able to offer vaccines to the larger campus community, will they also require them?
 Most colleges require incoming students to prove they're up to date on certain vaccinations.
-Harvard University is exploring whether it can legally require the COVID-19 vaccine, too.
+Now, Rutgers University in New Jersey is the first college to require students get vaccinated before arriving on campus next fall.

 “When new vaccines come out, a lot of people say, ‘I’m going to give it a little bit of time to see what happens.’ … This is going to be a process to get out of the pandemic.”

-Currently, all 50 states require vaccines — for illnesses like polio, measles, and tetanus — for children attending K-12 public schools.
+All 50 states currently require vaccines — for illnesses like polio, measles, and tetanus — for children attending K-12 public schools.
 Most states, however, exempt students whose families oppose vaccinations for philosophical, religious, or medical reasons.
-The recent guidance from the EEOC allows for the same exemptions.
+Recent EEOC guidance allows for the same exemptions.

 Immunization activists Kelly Moore and Allison Winnike told Education Week that while states may not start off mandating the COVID-19 vaccine for students, that could change down the road.
 According to Moore, past vaccine pushes made the mistake of mandating too quickly, scaring off an unfamiliar public.

-Campuses that do not require the vaccine may rely instead on running persuasive campaigns to convince students and employees to opt into the vaccine on their own.
+Campuses that do not require the vaccine may rely instead on running persuasive campaigns to convince students and employees to opt for vaccination on their own.

-Feature Image: Javier Zayas Photography / Moment / Getty Images
+Feature Image: Halfpoint Images / Moment / Getty Images